MiDataInt/mdi-apps-framework/docs/appSteps/configuration.md

 appStepServer <- function(id, options, bookmark, locks) {
     moduleServer(id, function(input, output, session) {
     # ...
+    # bookmark handling
+    # module return value as a list
 })}
 ```

-where the arguments in addition to the standard instance id are:
+where the required arguments in addition to the standard instance id are:

-- **options** = the assembled options defined in config.yml and module.yml
+- **options** = the assembled step options as defined in module.yml and config.yml
 - **bookmark** = a reactive carrying the contents of an incoming bookmark file
-- **locks** = XXX
+- **locks** = documentation pending (mainly used by MDI standardized app steps)

 Additional important contents of the appStep module server
-are discussed on the next pages.
+are discussed next.